-Since then I have met 2 other people who also learned this V-fell fingerloop braiding method in Washington state summer camps in the 90’s!
+Since then I have met 2 other people who also learned this so-called V-fell fingerloop braiding method in Washington state summer camps in the 90’s!
+(It’s the method in which the ring or little fingers do the loop-pulling, rather than the index fingers.)
 Maybe the camp counselor who first brought it into “camp culture” there had learned it from an Asian relative, or while traveling in Asia, or perhaps 2nd-hand from someone else who learned it that way.

 Dana showed me how to braid a five-loop square braid, and told me that I could keep adding more fingers and loops—up to a limit of 9 loops.
 (I still don’t know if she had been taught how to braid with 9 loops, or had figured it out on her own.)
 She taught me using what she happened to have with her – pink fingering-weight knitting yarn – but told me the braids would be very pretty if I used a mix of different colors, and suggested embroidery floss.

 I was sure I would remember how to do it, but luckily, I did jot down some notes to remind myself later.
 A few days later I had to use my notes and some rather clunky kitchen-cotton yarn to relearn.
 I wasn’t very impressed with how the braids looked in that clunky yarn so I didn’t pursue it.
 But a few months later I decided to bring my notes and some embroidery floss along on one of our summer music-camp trips for something to do with my hands if I got bored.